-Ron DiGravio is in his second season as a defensive line coaching assistant for Harvard in 2013.
+Ron DiGravio is in his third season as a defensive line coaching assistant for Harvard in 2014.

 In DiGravio's first season, the group helped Harvard lead the nation in rushing defense (69.4 yards allowed per game) and sacks (4.2 per game).
 Defensive ends Zach Hodges and John Lyon ’13 ranked among the nation’s top 20 in sacks per game, and three linemen earned All-Ivy honors.

 DiGravio came to Harvard after spending three seasons as the running backs and wide receivers coach at the University of New Haven.

 In 2011, New Haven earned top spot in the ECAC’s Lambert Meadowlands Division Poll, signifying Eastern supremacy in the Division II football ranks.
 The Chargers went 11-2 overall, winning the Northeast-10 Conference and earning a national ranking of No. 5 while advancing to the national quarterfinals.